 1) Sending Notice to the Stakeholder.

 3) Seize a specific product or the whole industry.

 4) Recall in the food product light of Laws.

 According to the PFA act 2011, a Food or Food Product will be adulterated if;

 1) Which is not Natural.

-2) The substance that effects the Environment & Health of Consumer.
+2) The substance that affects the Environment & Health of consumers.

-3) Which is not Processed according to standards & have additives beyond the standard limits.
+3) Which is not Processed according to standards & has additives beyond the standard limits.

 4) Any product that contains Poisonous components.

 5) Which is kept in unhygienic conditions.

 According to the recent conditions of food safety in Pakistan, it’s a big challenge for the economy of the country to overcome these conditions.
 To save a country from the worst conditions, it is necessary to take safety measures on time.
 Foodborne diseases are alarming conditions for the country among which diarrhea is most common in children, we have to overcome this issue because our future is based on our children.
 The improvement of farm hygiene will also contribute to food safety’s major concern of food quality.
 Food is one of the basic necessities of humans.

 The number of variety of scientific techniques has been developed to protect consumers and also to screen for adulteration in food.
 Advanced tools and research efforts should continue to be applied to address all food quality and to ensure brand and consumer protection.
 Food integrity includes primary production, storage, processing, packaging, distribution, retail, and product consumption to recognize or analyze unwanted food ingredients in the food supply line that would impact public health and food safety. moreover, to control contamination and minimize the risk of unfit consumption of food.
 The best way to stay healthy is well informed about the basic principle of food handling and safe food production.